Chapter 8:

 Raquel tossed aside her outside coat and suit jacket, stretching out across Vernon’s couch.
 The young man sat atop his kitchen counter while some soup warmed on the stove.
 “Work has been really annoying the last few days.
 I swear, it’s like I became a detective and the whole world decided that now was the time to get crazy.”

-“I’m guessing whatever you were working on today at the hotel was stressful.”
+“Whatever was happening at the hotel was stressful, huh?”
 Vernon brought Raquel the food.
 With the smell of the warm soup hitting her nose, she quickly sat up!
 As Raquel sipped it, the warmth overtook her body and the tension noticeably melted off her shoulders.
 Vernon sat alongside her and turned on the television, flipping to a detective documentary.

 “You always know what I like to watch.
 Well, you’ll probably hear about it on the news, if you haven’t already.
 Some internet kids have been going around and causing trouble.
 They keep attacking business owners all over the city.”